un-versed/un-versed/README.md

 Hi, I'm Gustavo! 👋

 + 📍 São José dos Campos, São Paulo
-+ 🖖🏻 24 years
++ 🖖🏻 25 years
 + 🎼 Musician & Hobbyist Producer

-# 👨🏻‍💻 I'm a senior software engineer at Designa
+# 👨🏻‍💻 I'm a senior software engineer at Designa!

 # ☝🏻 Javascript used to be my favorite language
 # 🤔 Go is probably my new favorite language

-# 💖 In a complicated relationship with Node.js for about 7 years
+# 💖 In a complicated relationship with Node.js for about 8 years
-# 😘 Flirting with Go for almost 2 years
+# 😘 Flirting with Go for almost 3 years
+# 🔭 Learning more about Ruby on Rails

-# 🐿️ Currently working with Go
+# 🐿️ Currently working with Ruby
 ```
 <p align="center">
   <img height="50" src="./twitter.svg" href="https://twitter.com/_unvrsd">